 06. 2020 Ford Mustang Shelby GT500

-The long-awaited king Mustang, the Shelby GT500 is set to arrive sometime in 2019 as a 2020-year model.
+The long-awaited king Mustang, the Shelby GT500 has finally reached the dealerships as a 2020-year model.
 Long has the Blue Oval let their opponent run rampant with the Challenger Hellcat and Camaro ZL1, but enough’s enough.
-Still part of the sixth-generation lineup due to Ford delaying the next-gen to 2021, the all-new 2020 Mustang Shelby GT500 will be a much more contemporary car than its previous iteration which last appeared in 2013.
-Not only will it be the most powerful production Mustang ever, but one of the most advanced ones as well.
-That doesn’t just go for the infotainment and other convenience and safety measures, either.
-It should also sport a highly-advanced suspension like that of its soon-to-be baby brother, the GT350.
-That means MagneRide dampers which will be put to work together with a strengthened chassis and likely the biggest brakes ever fitted into a Mustang.
-All this should have a detrimental impact on the GT500’s price tag as well since Ford’s answer to the Hellcat and ZL1 will likely be priced in the same region as its arch rivals.
+Still part of the sixth-generation lineup due to Ford delaying the next-gen until 2021, the all-new 2020 Mustang Shelby GT500 is a much more contemporary car than its previous iteration which last appeared in 2013.

 04. 2020 Dodge Challenger SRT Hellcat Redeye